Monday, February 12, 2007

 Preheat oven to 160 degrees Celsius (fan-forced).
 Line a patty tin with seven patty cases that measure 5cm across the base.

-Place dark and milk chocolate, butter, water, whisky, coffee power, and sugar in a large saucepan.
+Place dark and milk chocolate, butter, water, whisky, coffee, and sugar in a large saucepan.

 When mixture has cooled, stir in egg.
 Gradually stir in flours.